Our Classes

 (4th-5th graders)

-When your child starts to write, he is all over the place or he doesn't know where to start.
-The sentences are too short and clumsy, or do they seem to never end?
+When your child starts to write, he is all over the place or doesn't know where to start.
+Are the sentences too short and clumsy, or do they never seem to end?
 This class will help your child to dive smoothly into the world of written communication.
-The first steps might be shaky, but the writing projects that are designed to motivate and encourage young learners to express themselves, attention to every student's individual needs, and our teaching methods will zoom your child's confidence as a writer!
-In this class, we create a solid base for the future by emphasizing the importance of writing for "the reader", by expanding our students' vocabulary and developing their eye for detail.
+The first steps might be shaky, but the writing projects are designed to motivate and encourage young learners to express themselves, attention to every student's individual needs, and our teaching methods will zoom your child's confidence as a writer!
+In this class, we create a solid base for the future by emphasizing the importance of writing for "the reader" by expanding our students' vocabulary and developing their eye for detail.

 Tickle Your Creativity Buds